navis-org/pymaid/docs/source/install.rst

 If you need that extra bit of speed, consider manually installing `iGraph <http://igraph.org/>`_.
 It is written in C and therefore very fast.
-If available, pymaid will try using iGraph over NetworkX. iGraph is difficult to install though because you have to install the C core first and then its Python bindings, ``python-igraph``.
+If available, pymaid will use iGraph over NetworkX. iGraph is difficult to install though because you have to install the C core first and then its Python bindings, ``python-igraph``.